Skip to main content

 Automatic image, CSS, and JS optimization at the reverse-proxy level.
 No code changes, no third-party proxy, no CDN dependency.
 Built by a mod_pagespeed maintainer, rebuilt from scratch in C++23.

-Self-hosted sovereignty Up to 194 cache variants Zero-copy serving via mmap Up to 69% smaller pages on real sites
+Self-hosted sovereignty Every visitor gets the optimal format Zero-copy serving via mmap Up to 69% smaller pages on real sites

 ModPageSpeed 2.0 is developed by We-Amp B.V. and is not affiliated with or endorsed by Google. mod_pagespeed is an open-source project originally developed at Google.